-Never in the history of humankind have people been more stressed out and anxious than in this age of technology, information overload, professional and social complexity, and political pandemonium.
+Never in the history of humankind have people been more stressed out and anxious than in this age of technology, information overload, professional and social complexity, political pandemonium and all the challenges and changes caused by an international pandemic.
 And make no mistake, stress takes its toll, physically and emotionally.

 What is stress?